Student/Teacher Ratio – 22 to 1

 Special Activities: In order for students to become well-balanced individuals, a wide variety of activities is offered.
 Fifth graders can participate in soccer, cross-country, flag football, volleyball, basketball, track, spelling bee, robotics, chess club, math club, knowledge bowl, music and drama.

-L.E.S.T.: The Lutheran Elementary Schools Tournament (L.E.S.T.) is a ministry of Concordia University, Portland in partnership with elementary schools of the Lutheran Church, Missouri Synod.
+L.E.S.T.: The Lutheran Elementary Schools Tournament (L.E.S.T.) is a ministry of Concordia University, Tacoma in partnership with elementary schools of the Lutheran Church, Missouri Synod.
 L.E.S.T. is based on the value of Christian education that emphasizes the love and praise of God, thankful use of talents and service to others.
 The primary goal of the L.E.S.T. is to provide an organized structure to promote fun, skill development, fair play and fellowship among Lutheran elementary school youth through academic, fine arts, and recreational activities.
 Students may be involved in one or many activities.
 These include: athletics, drill, cheer, drama, spelling bee, Knowledge Bowl, chess, math competition, piano and Authentic Writing competitions.

 Piano Lessons: Lessons are available throughout the school day for an additional charge.